KRFOSS/kali-docs/general-use/xfce-faq/index.md

 **Q:** I have a HiDPI screen and everything looks tiny.
 Is there a way to improve that?

 **A:** XFCE supports HiDPI monitors.
 You can either set the scaling factor to "*x2*" in "*Settings -> Appearance -> Settings -> Windows Scaling*" or run
 `xfconf-query -c xsettings -p /Gdk/WindowScalingFactor -s 2 && xfconf-query -c xfwm4 -p /general/theme -s Default-xhdpi`
 in a terminal window.
 To increase the scaling of the lightdm login screen, just set "*xft-dpi*" to *200* or higher in the file `/etc/lightdm/lightdm-gtk-greeter.conf`.

+&nbsp;

 **Q:** Even after doing the above, the terminal is still too small.